markrebec/excursion/README.md

 And run `bundle install` to add it to your bundle.

+## Configuration

 Create an initializer in `/config/initializers/excursion.rb` for configuration:

     Excursion.configure do |config|
-      config.datasource = :file # only :file is supported right now config.datasource_file = '/path/to/shared/file'
+      # This is a lot like ActionMailer.default_url_options
-      config.default_url_options = {host: 'www.example.com', port: 80} # you should provide a host, port is optional
+      # You should provide at least a host, port is optional
+      config.default_url_options = {host: 'www.example.com', port: 80}

+      # Example using a shared file
+      config.datasource = :file
+      config.datasource_file = '/path/to/shared/file'

+      # Example using memcache
+      # This requires the `dalli` gem!
+      config.datasource = :memcache
+      config.memcache_server = 'localhost:11211'
     end

 That's it.
-When your application initializes it'll automatically dump it's routes into the route pool, and other applications will have access to them (and this application will have access to other app's routes).
+When your application initializes it'll automatically dump it's routes into the configured route pool, and other applications will have access to them (and this application will have access to other app's routes).

+As noted in the example, if you want to use memcache for the route pool you'll need the [dalli gem](https://github.com/mperham/dalli), so make sure to add it to your Gemfile:

+    gem 'dalli'

 ## Usage